15 Best Supplements to Reduce Cytokine Storm, a Severe Complication from COVID-19 (Updated July 2021)

 In a paper on NAC for COVID-19, published in the October 2020 issue of Clinical Immunology titled “Therapeutic Blockade of Inflammation in Severe COVID-19 Infection With Intravenous N-acetylcysteine”, which is a case series report of 10 patients (including one with G6PD deficiency) given intravenous NAC.
 NAC elicited clinical improvement and markedly reduced inflammatory marker, CRP in all patients.
 NAC mechanism of action may involve the blockade of viral infection and the ensuing cytokine storm.

 When the ROS-to-glutathione ratio was high, the patient developed air hunger on the fourth day, experienced significant fever, hoarseness, myalgia and fatigue persisting for 13 days.
-A patient with even higher ROS and lower reduced glutathione had critical disease requiring hospitalization for COVID-19-related pneumonia.
+A patient with even higher ROS and lower reduced glutathione had critical disease requiring hospitalisation for COVID-19-related pneumonia.

 Two patients living in New York City (NYC) with a history of Lyme and tick-borne co-infections experienced a cough and dyspnea and demonstrated radiological findings consistent with novel coronavirus pneumonia (NCP).
 A trial of 2 g of PO or IV glutathione was used in both patients and improved their dyspnea within 1 h of use.
 Repeated use of both 2000 mg of PO and IV glutathione was effective in further relieving respiratory symptoms.